esphome/esphome-docs/components/sensor/honeywellabp.rst

 Configuration variables:
 ------------------------

 min_pressure and max_pressure are from the device datasheet.
-These are used to calculate the pressure reading published by the sensor
+These are used to calculate the pressure reading published by the sensor.

 - **pressure** (*Optional*): The information for the pressure sensor.

   - **name** (**Required**, string): The name for the pressure sensor.
   - **min_pressure** (**Required**, int or float): Minumim pressure for the pressure sensor.
   - **max_pressure** (**Required**, int or float): Maximum pressure for the pressure sensor.